sydasif/html_course/README.md

 #### Heading Tags

 Any document starts with a heading tag.
 You can use different sizes for your headings.
-HTML has `6` levels of headings, which is `<h1>`, `<h2>` and yuto `<h6>`.
+HTML has `6` levels of headings, which is `<h1>`, `<h2>` and upto `<h6>`.
 While displaying any heading, browser adds one line before and one line after that heading.

 ```html
 <!DOCTYPE html>